Last updated: February 22nd, 2023

 There are more customisation options available than its slightly less expensive sibling, too.
 For example, you can customise the shift “feel” from rough to smooth.
 The gear shifter itself has a clever planetary-style gearbox inside, which is inspired by an actual racing shifter mechanism.
 There are two stick lengths available (78mm and 120mm).
 You can see the build quality is slightly more industrial than its cheaper sibling, though the quality of the components used is plain to see.
 There’s also real-time data logging onboard when you’re shifting gears and 3 programmable buttons on top of the device.

-Pro-Sim H Shifter
+Pro-Sim H-Pattern Shifter

-Pro-Sim Sequential Shifter
+Pro-Sim PSL Sequential Shifter V2

 It’s a thing of beauty, though; this revised version is an update on its predecessor.
 The gear lever length and end stop are easier to adjust, and it’s far quieter!